 - Customers are 2.1x more likely to view personalized offers as important versus unimportant.

 This is what Amazon and other leading brands do.
 Right or wrong, consumers now expect it from health care providers.
 Fortunately, our Notification feature allows Norton Healthcare (and you!) to do exactly that.
 Norton recognized the importance of timely, personalized nurturing and took up the challenge.
 It didn’t take long for them to see results.

 Norton found that calling high-risk individuals soon after HRA completions helped encourage those users to take appropriate action.
 Their trained patient navigators have greatly increased the number of appointments scheduled, by patients who truly need care, simply by following up on the HRA results in a timely fashion with a phone call.
 This is the attention that patients want– personalized and appropriate.
 Bravo!

 Let’s dig in to this a bit deeper and see how Norton Healthcare made this work.

 - First, and maybe most importantly, they set the expectation of follow-up calls in the HRA experience.

-Norton customized their Follow-Up emails to inform users that they will be reaching out to consult regarding high-risk.
-Also, there is also an option to allow users to opt-in or out of phone calls.
+Norton customized their Follow-Up emails to inform users that they will be reaching out to consult regarding high-risk results.
+Also, there is an option to allow users to opt-in or out of phone calls.
 Norton promises a call within 1-3 business days.
 That is a great commitment.
 Two-way communication is always most productive.
 It shows the users that you’re keeping track on their health and want what’s best for them.
 Who wouldn’t want that?